Please contact us if you have any questions regarding the Academic Catalog

 All applicants for admission must present an official transcript of record from a recognized high school or a preparatory school of equal grade.
 The high school equivalency diploma of a state education department or of a high school may be substituted for high school graduation.
 Official G.E.D. scores should be sent to the appropriate admitting office.

 Students applying for financial aid are encouraged to complete the Free Application for Federal Student Aid (FAFSA) by the financial aid priority filing date of March 1.
-For more information about financial aid, refer to the financial aid section of this catalog.
+More information on financial aid can be found in their section of this catalog.

 Wentworth accepts only full-time students in the day program majors, either as first-year or transfer applicants.
 Students seeking to study part-time should apply to the College of Professional and Continuing Education’s (CPCE) evening and weekend programs.
 Please see below for specific requirements for applying to first-year, full-time day transfer, and CPCE.